One Bowl Sheet Pan Pancakes

 • Preheat your oven to 425°F.

-• Whisk the dry ingredients together in a large bowl: both flours, coconut sugar, baking powder and cinnamon.
+• Whisk together, in a large bowl, the dry ingredients: both flours, coconut sugar, baking powder, flax meal and cinnamon.

-• Make a well in the middle of the dry ingredients and add the wet ingredients: eggs, oat milk, melted butter, maple syrup and vanilla.
+• Make a well in the middle of the dry ingredients and add the eggs, oat milk, melted butter, maple syrup and vanilla.
 Whisk until the batter is smooth.

 • Pour the batter on to the baking sheet / sheet pan.
 Spread the batter evenly and to the edges.